9 Cat Sleeping Positions And Their Meaning: All About Cat Sleep Behavior

 Cats are well-known as expert snoozers.
 After all, cats even have a type of nap named after them!
 Whether your kitty is taking a catnap or is in a deep sleep, they often rest in adorable or just plain weird sleeping positions.
-Let’s explore what these cat sleeping positions mean in this post.
-And while you’re here, check out the GPS cat tracker that can track your cat’s sleep!
+Let’s explore what these cat sleeping positions mean in this post – and how tracking your cat’s sleep can help you stay on top of their health and wellbeing.

 Are cat sleeping positions important?

-The position your cat chooses to sleep in can give you clues to your kitty’s likes, dislikes, comfort level, and how much they trust you.
-Their sleeping positions are like body language and may be affected by the season, what’s going on in your home, and your cat’s overall mood.
+Your cat’s sleeping positions can give you clues to their likes, dislikes, comfort level – and how much they trust you.
+(Like a type of body language.)
+Besides, these might be affected by the season, what’s going on in your home, and your cat’s overall mood.
+But why do cats sleep in certain positions?
+It has to do with their evolutionary history.

-Cats’ wild ancestors are hunters (and technically, so is your kitty).
+Your cat’s wild ancestors are hunters (and technically, so is your kitty).
 So like their wild cousins, cats may sleep lightly and be semi-alert while dozing.
-The instinct to stay aware of approaching predators or prey is hard-wired into your kitty.
-Even though your furball isn’t prowling the savannah for a meal, they may still have the sleep habits of a wild cat.
+Their instincts guide them to stay aware of approaching predators or prey.
+This is a behavior that’s hard-wired into your kitty.
+So even though your furball isn’t prowling the savannah for a meal, they may still have the sleep habits of a wild cat.

-Of course, it’s possible that your cat’s sleeping positions have no underlying secret meaning – your cat may just be trying to get as cozy as possible!
-Cats sleep from 12-18 hours per day, so it makes sense that they would seek the ultimate in comfort and security for this important endeavor.
+Of course, it’s possible that your cat’s sleeping positions have no underlying secret meaning.
+Your cat may just be trying to get as cozy as possible!
+In fact, cats sleep from 12-18 hours per day.
+So it makes sense that they would seek the ultimate in comfort and security for this important endeavor.

-Common cat sleeping positions and what they mean
+Common cat sleeping positions & what they mean

 Cats are adorable 99% of the time, and even cuter when they are asleep.
 Some cat sleeping positions perfectly embody the self-assured yet goofy demeanor of our kitty cats.
 All cat breeds demonstrate these cat sleeping positions.